United4Surveillance/signal-detection-tool/README.md

 November 2024 and will still be developed further.<br> Some key features we want to develop are:

-- possibility to aggregate the time series on different levels i.e. daily, biweekly, monthly,…
 - possibility to combine stratifications
 - retrieve linelist with cases corresponding to signals generated